-All hail snickerdoodle protein balls!
-These easy, no-bake balls are filled with cinnamon and full of protein.
+These easy, no-bake snickerdoodle protein balls are filled with cinnamon, nut butter and healthy ingredients.
 Throw all of the ingredients in your food processor and roll them in to balls for an on-the-go snack any time you need it.

 Are you sensing a theme around here?
 Snickerdoodle all day every day.
 I recently made these Gluten Free Snickerdoodle Blondies and Pumpkin Snickerdoodle Cobbler.
 I also love just plain old snickerdoodles.

 The concept of a snickerdoodle is just so simple and full of flavor.
 Cinnamon sugar is a win no matter how you look at it.

 Which is why I love to make so many variations on the classic flavor combo!
 Anytime I can turn an unhealthy, fat-filled dessert into a healthy recipe that actually fuels your body is always one of my favorite things.